 Initially, we thought I would play the game for a little bit with Jonathan after being shown some of it.
 But I was interested in the different ways it can be played, asked lots of other questions about it, and there was plenty that could be said about the game as I watched Jonathan’s play on the screen.
 So I never did pick up a controller.
 That would have added nothing to story, since its been many years since I held a video game controller, but I wonder what else I would have learned by actually playing (or trying to).

 Watching and learning about the game was engrossing enough.
-I came away thinking that it could be a valuable tools for exposing features of the past to the public (the one playing video games), encouraging further engage with history.
+I came away thinking that it could be a valuable tool for exposing features of the past to the public (the one playing video games), encouraging further engagement with history.
 I can imagine using this version of Battlefield 1 as a teaching tool.
 The detailed images it offers, and the perspectives it takes, would be a good launching pad for discussing soldier experience, the war’s different theaters, and our memory of the war.